-Is a complete amper variable or a partial string of up to 12 characters.
+Is the variable name, including the ampersand (&).
 Only amper variables starting with the specified string are displayed.

 The command displays the following message, followed by a list of currently defined amper variables and the values:

 CURRENTLY DEFINED & VARIABLES:

 Since local variables do not exist outside a procedure, no similar query is available from the WebFOCUS command line.